leo-prata/nodejs-security-practices/README.md

-# Security Practices for Web Applications
+# Security Practices for NodeJS

 This repository contains examples and implementations of various security practices for web applications, particularly focusing on Node.js and Express.
 Each folder corresponds to a specific security measure, demonstrating how to integrate it into your project.
 ## Security Practices